Find flights

 • What are the most popular destinations in Italy?

-The next most popular destinations are Rome (17%) and Venice (11%).
-Searches for flights to Naples (7%), to Florence (5%) and to Catania (5%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Milan (31% of total searches to Italy).
+The next most popular destinations are Rome (15%) and Venice (11%).
+Searches for flights to Naples (7%), to Florence (6%) and to Pisa (4%) are also popular.

 • How does KAYAK’s flight Price Forecast tool help me choose the right time to buy?